-The University of Birmingham has graduate employability rates for Classical Literature & Civilisation graduates above the national average and in the top 10 for the subject from UK universities.
-Ninety per cent of our Classical Literature and Civilisation graduates go into work or study within six months of graduation.
+The University of Birmingham has graduate employability rates for Classical Literature and Civilisation graduates above the national average.
+Our Classical Literature and Civilisation graduates have a high average starting salary of £18,000 per year.
+90% of our Classical Literature and Civilisation graduates go into work or study within six months of graduation.
 Our graduates go on to careers in a wide range of areas such as law, business, education and the media, with employers including central and local government, museums, cultural and heritage organisations, charities and a range of commercial companies.
 Specific jobs include PR and communications, human resources, legal work, library work, events planning and tourism.

 Whether you have a clear idea of where your future aspirations lie or want to consider the broad range of opportunities available once you have a Birmingham degree, our Careers Network can help you achieve your goal.
 This is a unique careers guidance service tailored to your academic subject area, offering a specialised team (in each of the five academic colleges) who can give you expert advice.
-This includes individual careers advice and events to give you insight into the professions and employers of interest to our graduates, inlcuding our ‘Careers in heritage, archaeology and museums’ event.
+This includes individual careers advice and events to give you insight into the professions and employers of interest to our graduates, including our ‘Careers in Heritage, Museums and History’event.

 We also hold events covering careers in teaching, event management, law marketing and working with charities.
 The newly developed optional professional skills module allows students in their second year to gain experience in a working environment which can lead to the development of further valuable skills.
 Placements are offered with the support of local employers, and we are developing links with heritage and cultural organisations to create more opportunities for students.

 In addition, our students are encouraged to apply their skills in the workplace by undertaking internships in the summer; the work experience bursary scheme enables students to apply for funding for those career areas where placements are often unpaid.
 You can even apply for our ‘Global Challenge’ to work overseas on an expenses paid placement during your summer vacation.